-I help teams get clear on the real bottleneck, reduce the work around it, and rebuild a simpler operating model.
+I help mission-driven and high-complexity teams find the real constraint, reduce the load around it, and rebuild a simpler operating model.

 This is useful when a team is doing a lot and still not getting the result it needs.
 The issue is often not effort.
-It is unclear tradeoffs, hidden constraints, or a system that has become too hard to steer.
+The blocker may be workflow, incentives, trust, coordination, decision rights, or speed.

 What usually goes wrong

-• Complexity makes it hard to see what matters and who decides.
+- Complexity makes it hard to see what matters, who decides, and where handoffs stall.

 How I approach it

-• Strip away tools, rituals, or decisions that add load without improving judgment.
+- Strip away tools, rituals, or approval paths that add load without improving judgment.

-• Social service organizations carrying too much operational drag
+- Social service organizations carrying operational drag across handoffs and partners

 Common situations

 Busy, but not moving Symptom: plenty of activity, little improvement.
-What usually helps: define the bottleneck and stop feeding the work around it.
+What usually helps: define the constraint and stop feeding the work around it.

 Too many decisions, too little clarity Symptom: recurring debates, low confidence, slow follow-through.
 What usually helps: narrow the variables and be explicit about what matters most.

 AI that adds noise instead of relief Symptom: more tools and experiments, but not less operational load.
-What usually helps: start from the work that should disappear, the signal that should improve, or the decision that should become easier.
+What usually helps: start from the work that should disappear, the signal that should improve, or the decision that should get faster.

 Growth that makes the system shakier Symptom: each step up in scale adds fragility.
 What usually helps: simplify the operating model before adding more layers.